atomicjolt/atomic-form/README.md

 ### Submitting the Form

-Note that the `SubmitButton` component is not required.
+Note that the `Form.SubmitButton` component is not required.
 You can use any button you want to submit the form.
-The `SubmitButton` component is just a convenience wrapper around atomic-element's Button component with the `type="submit"` prop set.
+The `Form.SubmitButton` component is just a convenience wrapper around atomic-element's Button component with the `type="submit"` prop set.

 ```jsx